All content is not created equal.

-Once you’ve created the content, edited it, published it and begun promoting it, don’t waste all of that effort by leaving your content without a call-to-action.
+And once you’ve created the content, edited it, published it and begun promoting it, don’t waste all of that effort by leaving your content without a call-to-action.

 When readers finish reading your content, they’ll be asking, “where do I learn more?” or “how do I get to know the author better?”

 A call-to-action is simply an invitation for people to take a specific action.
 For example, if your article is one in a series (Part 1, 2, 3 or more), you would put a link for part 2 in the part 1 post.